willc-code/dev.py/README.md

 A personal repository documenting my passion project of learning Python from scratch.

-I have background in tech sales, data analysis and product management, and I'm building coding skills to better understand automation and software development — and to eventually build tools that solve real business problems.
+I have background in tech sales, data analysis and product management.
+I'm building coding skills to better understand software development and to eventually build tools that solve real business problems.

 ## About Me
 - 💼 Product & Growth Manager at an AgriTech IoT solutions company
 - 🌱 Self-taught Python learner
-- 🤖 Passionate about automation and building practical tools
+- 🤖 Passionate about bridging tech and the commercial world
+- 🏊 Outside of work, I enjoy long distance open water swimming and Lindy Hop

 ## Projects